OlegKonings/CUDA_brute_triangle/README.md

 What makes this even more impressive is that the GPU actually has to do over 10x more work for the same answer (this is apparent in code, compare CPU version to GPU).

-Note: Must have compute capability of 3.0 or higher to run(GTX 660 or better).

 AMD users, post your times and code.
 I would like to compare results.
+Same goes to the multi-core CPU crowd who thinks a Xeon can beat a GPU at this type of problem.
+Prove it ..

 <script>
   (function(i,s,o,g,r,a,m){i['GoogleAnalyticsObject']=r;i[r]=i[r]||function(){